Maze (song): Promotions

 "m•a•z•e" was used during a scene in the NTV drama Psycho Doctor (サイコドクター / SAIKODOKUTAA).
 Due to this, the music video for the track would center around psychology and psychosis.

 Music video

-The music video for "m•a•z•e" carried a psychological theme, with Kumi being evaluated by a male psychologist.
-Throughout the video, Kumi hallucinates seeing the psychologist and his assistant performing odd tasks and experiments, which seem to be triggered from the images she is shown - many being disturbing.
+The music video for "m•a•z•e" has a psychological theme, with Koda being evaluated by a male psychologist.
+Throughout the video, Koda hallucinates seeing the psychologist and his assistant performing odd tasks and experiments, which seem to be triggered from the disturbing images she is shown.
 At the end of the video, she is seen walking to board a plane to escape from her own psychosis.

-The theme for the music video was brought on due to the song being used in the Japanese drama Psycho Doctor.
+The theme for the music video was inspired by the song being used in the Japanese drama Psycho Doctor.